-- DISPOSAL METHODS: It is the responsibility of the generator to determine at the time of disposal whether the product meets the criteria of a hazardous waste per regulations of the area in which the waste is generated and/or disposed of.
+DISPOSAL METHODS: It is the responsibility of the generator to determine at the time of disposal whether the product meets the criteria of a hazardous waste per regulations of the area in which the waste is generated and/or disposed of.
 Waste disposal must be in accordance with appropriate Federal, State, and local regulations.
 This product, if unaltered by use, may be disposed of by treatment at a permitted facility or as advised by your local hazardous waste regulatory authority.
-Shipment of wastes must be done with appropriately permitted and registered transporters. - DISPOSAL CONTAINERS: Waste materials must be placed in and shipped in appropriate 5-gallon or 55-gallon poly or metal waste pails or drums.
+Shipment of wastes must be done with appropriately permitted and registered transporters.

+DISPOSAL CONTAINERS: Waste materials must be placed in and shipped in appropriate 5-gallon or 55-gallon poly or metal waste pails or drums.
 Permeable cardboard containers are not appropriate and should not be used.
-Ensure that any required marking or labeling of the containers be done to all applicable regulations. - PRECAUTIONS TO BE FOLLOWED DURING WASTE HANDLING: Wear proper protective equipment when handling waste materials. - PREPARING WASTES FOR DISPOSAL: Waste disposal must be in accordance with appropriate U.S. Federal, State, and local regulations or with regulations of Canada.
+Ensure that any required marking or labeling of the containers be done to all applicable regulations.

+PRECAUTIONS TO BE FOLLOWED DURING WASTE HANDLING: Wear proper protective equipment when handling waste materials.

+PREPARING WASTES FOR DISPOSAL: Waste disposal must be in accordance with appropriate Federal, State, and local regulations.
 This product, if unaltered by handling, may be disposed of by treatment at a permitted facility or as advised by your local hazardous waste regulatory authority.

+13. DISPOSAL CONSIDERATIONS (Continued)

-All gowns, gloves, and disposable materials used in the preparation or handling of this product should be disposed of in accordance with established hazardous waste disposal procedures.
-Handle as if capable of transmitting infectious agents.
+PREPARING WASTES FOR DISPOSAL (continued): All gowns, gloves, and disposable materials used in the preparation or handling of this drug should be disposed of in accordance with established hazardous waste disposal procedures.
 Incineration is recommended.
-Reusable equipment should be cleaned with soap and water. - U.S. EPA WASTE NUMBER: Not applicable to wastes consisting only of this product. - EWC WASTE CODE: Wastes from Human or Animal Health Care or Related Research: 18 01 08: Medicines Other Than Those Mentioned in 18 01 07.
+Reusable equipment should be cleaned with soap and water.

+U.S. EPA WASTE NUMBER: Not applicable to wastes consisting only of this product.

+EWC WASTE CODE: Wastes from Human or Animal Health Care or Related Research: 18 01 08: Medicines Other Than Those Mentioned in 18 01 07.